-Two years ago, the Tax Cuts and Jobs Act (TCJA) passed, which created some confusion and upheaval for the accounting industry.
-This year, the IRS is still working on implementing the tax code reform, and accountants and business leaders are still determining the impact of the TCJA and the best strategies to maximize its benefits.
+The Tax Cuts and Jobs Act (TCJA) passed in December 2017, which created some confusion and upheaval for the accounting industry.
+In 2020, accountants and business leaders are still determining the impact of the TCJA and the best strategies to maximize its benefits.

-However, all businesses will face similar accounting challenges in the coming year, and if you mishandle any of these challenges—your business will lose money.
+However, all businesses will face similar accounting challenges in the coming year, and if you mishandle any of these challenges—you will lose money.

 Be Familiar with the Tax Cuts and Jobs Act: